Solrys/PyBer_Analysis/README.md

 Pyber has established a presence in Urban, Suburban and Rural cities.
 Looking at the data I found that the number of rides, drivers and average fare varies for each of those city types.

-I created a Bubble Plot highlighting the following aspects.
+I created a Bubble chart highlighting the following aspects.
 * Average Fare ($) Per City
 * Total Number of Rides Per City
 * Total Number of Drivers Per City